Franz Philipp: Biography

-After the Nazis came to power, Philipp joined the NSDAP, on 1 May 1933, and began composing pieces for performances at Thingspiele for Nazi feasts and other occasions.
+After the Nazis came to power, Philipp joined the Nazi Party on 1 May 1933, and began composing pieces for performances at Thingspiele for Nazi feasts and other occasions.
 Philipp was highly rated by those in power, and his orchestral work Heldische Feier, Opus 35, was celebrated in the Völkischer Beobachter as an "exemplary national-socialist composition, while the spirit of our struggle and the expressive power of the music stand before us as two valid testimonials of the inner truth of this new world view".

-Despite his closeness to the Nazi regime, his strong roots in Catholic church music apparently caused him personal difficulty and professional conflicts, and in 1942 he stepped down as director of the Musikhochschule Karlsruhe.
-After that he was active in Freiburg as a free-lance composer.
-Herbert Haag states in his biography that health reasons may have been behind his resignation from Karlsruhe, and dates it in 1941.
+Despite his closeness to the Nazi regime, his strong roots in Catholic Church music apparently caused him personal difficulty and professional conflicts, and in 1942, he stepped down as director of the Musikhochschule Karlsruhe.
+After that, he was active in Freiburg as a freelance composer.
+Herbert Haag states in his biography that health reasons may have been behind his resignation from Karlsruhe, and dates it to 1941.
 After the war, Philipp seems to have been able to underplay his important role in Nazi music; he replaced the opus numbers of Nazi compositions, when such compositions hurt his career, with religious compositions under the same numbers.
 In the festschrift published for his 70th birthday, the Third Reich is not mentioned.
-In 1960, he was given the inaugural Reinhold-Schneider-Preis, and received the Order of Merit of the Federal Republic of Germany, Merit cross first class.
+In 1960, he was given the inaugural Reinhold-Schneider-Preis, and also received the Order of Merit of the Federal Republic of Germany, Merit cross first class.
 He died in 1972 in his native city and was buried in the Hauptfriedhof Freiburg im Breisgau.

 Work

-Franz Philipp worked for a new orientation of Catholic church music.
+Philipp worked for a new orientation of Catholic church music.
 He based his works on Gregorian chant and German Volkslied.
 He left only a few organ works, although he was known as an organ improvisor.
 His organ music is inspired by Max Reger.
 He composed mainly choral music.

-From 1960 to 1979 the association dedicated to his work, the Franz-Philipp-Gesellschaft, published the magazine Vox.
+From 1960 to 1979, the association dedicated to his work, the Franz-Philipp-Gesellschaft, published the magazine Vox.
 His works are kept by the scientific Baden State Library.